obdev/v-usb/usbdrv/Readme.txt

 12 MHz.

 12 MHz Clock
-This is the traditional clock rate of AVR-USB because it's the lowest clock rate where the timing constraints of the USB spec can be met.
+This is the traditional clock rate of V-USB because it's the lowest clock rate where the timing constraints of the USB spec can be met.

 15 MHz Clock